Daniel Roth (writer)

 Daniel Roth (born 1973) is the Editor in Chief and Vice President at LinkedIn.
-After working as a writer and editor for magazines like Forbes, Fortune, Wired and Conde Nast Portfolio, Roth joined LinkedIn in 2011 to start its editorial operations and now runs its content team.
+After working as a writer and editor for magazines like Forbes, Fortune, Wired and Conde Nast Portfolio, Roth joined LinkedIn in 2011 to start its editorial operations and now runs its content product and editorial teams.
+He has built and maintains two iOS apps and is a frequent commentator on AI building.

 Early life and education

 Roth, originally from Louisville, Kentucky, graduated from Northwestern University's Medill School of Journalism in 1995.

 Career

 He got his start at The Triangle Business Journal in Raleigh, North Carolina, in 1995.

 Forbes

 In 1996 he moved to Forbes in New York where he worked on the Forbes 400, and fact-checked stories.

 Fortune

 In 1998 he moved to Fortune where he switched between writing and editing (serving as tech editor from 2001 to 2003) while at the international business biweekly.
 One of the few journalists to have interviewed Bill Gates and Warren Buffett —at the same time; hung out with Phil Knight and had him run through his time creating Nike as he prepared to step down; traveled cross country with Donald Trump as he searched for the perfect moldings for his Mar-A-Lago ball room.
 Spent week working for companies as part of the 100 Best Companies to Work for issue (sold gift wrap at the Container Store, delivered packages at FedEx, worked the door at the Four Seasons).